flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

 **Note**

 Every method should contain no more than one parameter.
-This allows the platform interface and platform implementation to add new features without requiring a breaking change.
+This allows the platform interface and platform implementations to add new features without requiring a breaking change.

 #### Data Classes